 6. When your website address is listed on your social profiles, learning more about your business, your products, and your services through your website is often the obvious next step.

 10 Reasons People Will Visit Your Website

-People visit small business websites for a variety of reasons.
+People visit business websites for a variety of reasons.
 Here are ten of those reasons:

 - To get your phone number.

 - To contact you through your contact form or email.